-Gene trees reflect the ancestral relationship of sampled gene copies.
+Gene trees reflect the ancestral relationship of sampled gene copies/chromosomes (before adding mutations).

 The relationship between populations is given by the population tree.
-As with pedigrees, the population tree reflects the relationship between populations that is shared by all individuals.

-In phylogenetics it is usually assumed that the gene tree reflects the population/species tree.
+In phylogenetics it is usually assumed that the gene tree reflects the population/species tree, but that is not the case in population genetics.